Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/command-line-helper.md

 #### **Test on Mac**

-For Mac you should do the following:
+Use the following instructions if you're using MacOS:

 1. Open the Terminal app.
 2. Use the following command to launch the server and the client.
-Be sure to change the noted section `&lt; >` of both commands to your project.
+Make sure to replace the placeholder text within the angle brackets (`< >`) for all commands.

 Command to start the server: